Great Industrial Exposition of Berlin: Background

 After the successful world fairs in London and Paris the Berlin press argued at large for a world fair to be held in Berlin as well.
 Especially the "Verein Berliner Kaufleute und Industrieller" (Association of Merchants and Industrialists) was on the forefront - the association had been founded for the industrial exposition of 1879.
 Its chairman Max Ludwig Goldberger took it as a personal aim of life to make a world fair happen in Berlin.
-Goldberger had lived in the US for a time and he had written a book called "Land der unbegrenzten Möglichkeiten" (literally "country of boundless possibilities", the German wording for the catch phrase of "the land of opportunity").
+Goldberger had lived in the United States for a time and he had written a book called "Land der unbegrenzten Möglichkeiten" (literally "country of boundless possibilities", the German wording for the catch phrase of "the land of opportunity").
 He knew quite well of the international benefits for the industry deriving from a world fair.
 With the Eiffel Tower showing the industrial strength on the world fair in Paris of 1889 the national press was nearly frantic about a German world fair to show off to the "Erbfeind" (hereditary enemy).

 Despite eager proposition around, the national chamber of commerce as well as the council of ministers rejected the idea multiple times due to the financial situation of the Reich.
 Even though the emperor Wilhelm II was well known for some grandstanding in his time, he was very opposed to the idea of a world fair.
-On July 20, 1892, he wrote to his chancellor Leo von Caprivi:
+On 20 July 1892 he wrote to his chancellor Leo von Caprivi:

-On every occasion thereon that the topic was brought up he came to be used to say "Ausstellung isnich" ("Exposition is nada"), taking up a wording from the Berlin dialect.
+On every occasion thereon that the topic was brought up he came to be used to say "Ausstellung isnich" ("Exposition isn't happening"), taking up a wording from the Berlin dialect.

 In a kind of defiance action the "Association of Berlin Merchants and Industrialists" (VBKI) took over the tasks and they founded an interest group to prepare the exhibition.
 Due to the political conflict the exposition could not be called world fair however - instead they related the project to the earlier industrial expositions in Berlin and the project was run under the name of "Industrial Exposition of Berlin 1896".
 The year 1896 was chosen as it was the 25th anniversary of Berlin as the capital of the Reich so that it could find support by authorities.